sr229/docs/_posts/2018-07-04-sudc-contribution-guidelines.md

 This is the most important part of the document you're making since this is what Jekyll will parse and would allow us to have a structured database.

-your Front Matter should look like this:
+Your Front Matter should look like this:

 ```md
 ---